ngonalex/custom-compiler/README.md

 OKAY, GOING FORWARD!
 ====================

-Step 3: Compiling, fixing, recompiling
+Step 3: Compiling and testing locally
 ======================================

 You can now try compiling the project.
 To compile the project, we're using